Adolf Ivar Arwidsson

-Adolf Ivar Arwidsson (7 August 1791 – 21 June 1858) was a Finnish political journalist, writer and historian.
+Adolf Ivar Arwidsson (7 August 1791 – 21 June 1858) was a Finnish political journalist, writer, and historian.
 His writing was critical of Finland's status at the time as a Grand Duchy under the Russian Tsars.
 Its sharpness cost him his job as a lecturer at The Royal Academy of Turku and he had to emigrate to Sweden, where he continued his political activity.
-The Finnish national movement considered Arwidsson the mastermind of an independent Finland.
+He became director of the Royal Library in Stockholm in 1843.
+He has long been regarded as a forerunner of Finnish national awakening, though later scholarship has presented a more nuanced view of his political vision.